E3SM-Project/e3sm_diags/source/index.rst

 The ultimate goal of this work is to develop a comprehensive diagnostics package
 that:

--  fully integrates the functionality of NCAR's AMWG diagnostics package;
+-  integrates the basic functionality of NCAR's AMWG diagnostics package;
 -  utilizes most updated observational datasets, including remote sensing, reanalysis and in-situ datasets;